-Figure 6.
-Example Of Astronomical Filters Available Today: There are a large variety of planetary and deep-sky filters available today, ranging in price from \$5 up to several hundred.
+Image 6 - Example of Astronomical Filters Available Today: There are a large variety of planetary and deep-sky filters available today, ranging in price from \$5 up to several hundred.

-Filters for astronomical use are relatively easy to use.
-They consist of a flat clear glass element coated with something that gives it the desired properties.
-This piece of glass is then held in some sort of aluminum or plastic housing.
-Visual astronomical filters typically come in two sizes, 2" (48mm thread) and 1.25" (28mm thread), corresponding to the two popular sizes of eyepiece available today.
-The filter housing has a male thread allowing it to be attached to the bottom of your eyepiece or diagonal, and normally has a corresponding female thread on the other side allowing you to stack multiple filters.
+normally has a corresponding female thread on the other side allowing you to stack multiple filters.

 Filter types can be separated into two broad categories: planetary and deep-sky.

 Planetary filters are essentially colour filters, identical to those used in terrestrial photography.
-They use coatings that selectively absorb different wavelengths of light in order to get the desired Deep-sky filters are also called band pass or colour. interference filters.
+They use coatings that selectively absorb different wavelengths of light in order to get the desired colour.
+Deep-sky filters are also called "band-pass" or "interference filters".
 They use many thin layers of coatings with different optical properties to setup destructive interference amongst the different wavelengths, thus attenuating the undesirable wavelengths.
 The remaining parts of this article will discuss each of these two filter types in more detail, as well as how they can be applied to both visual and video astronomy.